Magarthai/WebproBankCollection_done/README.md

 # Warning!!!!!
-Dont use "npm i" it will crash!!!!
+Dont use "npm install" before to run it will crash!!!!